21 December 2022

 The eighth and final standard addresses how well the organisation is run, to give the consumer confidence and feel as though they’re a partner in their own care.

 The governing body of the organisation is accountable for the provision of safe and quality care and services.
-Information management, continuous improvement, financial governance, workforce governance, regulatory compliance and feedback and complaints systems are all in place.
+Necessary systems are in place for information management, ensuring financial governance, overseeing the workforce, complying with regulations, and handling feedback and complaints.

 The Aged Care Quality Standards are critical to ensure that facilities provide the best possible care to their residents.
 And they’re strictly enforced to make sure this happens, coming into effect from July 2019.